immcantation/shazam/docs/topics/distToNearest.md

 [calcTargetingDistance](calcTargetingDistance.md).
 +  `"hs1f_compat"`:  Backwards compatible human single nucleotide distance matrix used in SHazaM v0.1.4 and Change-O v0.3.3.
-+  `"m1n_compat"`:   Backwards compatibley mouse single nucleotide distance matrix used in SHazaM v0.1.4 and Change-O v0.3.3.
++  `"m1n_compat"`:   Backwards compatibility mouse single nucleotide distance matrix used in SHazaM v0.1.4 and Change-O v0.3.3.

 Note on `NA`s: if, for a given combination of V gene, J gene, and junction length, there is only 1  heavy chain sequence (as defined by `sequenceColumn`), `NA` is returned instead of a distance (since it has no heavy/long chain neighbor).
-If for a given combination there are multiple heavy/long chain sequences but only 1 unique one, (in which case every heavy/long cahin sequence in this group is the de facto nearest neighbor to each other, thus giving rise to distances of 0), `NA`s are returned instead of zero-distances.
+If for a given combination there are multiple heavy/long chain sequences but only 1 unique one, (in which case every heavy/long chain sequence in this group is the de facto nearest neighbor to each other, thus giving rise to distances of 0), `NA`s are returned instead of zero-distances.